Columbia Choirs of Metropolitan Seattle

 Aly Henniger

-Aly Henniger has been directing Ragazzi for four years now and Harmonia for the last two.
+Aly Henniger has been a member of the Columbia Choirs Artistic Team since 2018.
 She loves helping young singers develop their vocal skills and confidence.
 Aly has worked full-time in teaching Middle School Choir for the past five years.

 She is a Central Washington University Graduate with a double major in Music Education and Vocal Performance and in 2020 received her Masters in Educational Technology from Western Governers University.
 She has a passion for creating a safe and fun rehearsal environment where students can learn healthy techniques for using their voice.
 Aly is very excited to be a part of the Columbia Choirs team and work with talented, young musicians.